danielteberian/notes/Geography/Atmospheric Moisture.md

 ### 4c.
 Relative Humidity
 Relative humidity describes how much of the total capacity of a parcel of air has been filled with water vapor.

+### 5. Clouds

+## Appendix
+This section is designed to go over some questions that I had as I studied the concepts in this chapter.
+I may also include some miscellaneous facts about the chapter.

+### Adiabetic versus ELR
+What is the difference between adiabetic lapse rates and environemtal lapse rates?
+The ELR is to measure the temperature of still air, while the adiabetic rates are used to mesaure air parcels that are rising or descending.
+The ELR is used to measure temperature of still air, at different altitudes.
+On the other hand, adiabetic rates are used to measure the changes in temperature as a single parcel of air ascends or descends.